threefoldfoundation/www_threefold_io_archived/README.md

-# www_threefold.io_new
+# www_threefold.io_tfgrid
-In this repo we will put the code for the new ThreeFold Network website.
+In this repo we will put the code for the new ThreeFold technology website.
+It is not a representation of ThreeFold Tech.
+To make that crystal clear, we are using the project title www_threefold.io_tfgrid

 You can see development updates at https://www2.threefold.io/